Knewton/Zoidberg/EXAMPLE.md

     How many cups does he have in all?

 ### Answer interpretation
-    The answer is the unknown value of cups owned by Paul.
+    The answer is the unknown value of cups owned by Paul total up.

 ## Data extraction